Cymbiola

 Cymbiola imperialis (Lightfoot, 1786), museum specimens Naturalis.

-Cymbiola is a genus of large predatory sea snail, a marine gastropod mollusk in the family Volutidae, the volutes.
+Cymbiola is a genus of large predatory sea snail, a marine gastropod mollusk in the subfamily Amoriinae of the family Volutidae, the volutes.

 Some of the species within this genus are sometimes placed in the genus Cymbiolacca Iredale, 1929, which is also sometimes treated as a subgenus of Cymbiola.

 Description

 The thin shell is ovate and cymbiform.
 The spire is more or less produced.
-The apex is papillary and somewhat irregular.
+The apex is papillary (forming a rounded, bulbous tip) and somewhat irregular.
 The aperture is wide.
 The inner lip shows a thin callus.
 The columella contains a few oblique plaits at the fore part.
 The acute outer lip is often somewhat dilated.

 Species

 Species within the genus Cymbiola include: